Four gym myths that insist on not disappearing

 In fact, adaptations are not necessarily bad.

-Certain physiological and neurological adaptations are necessary to get the most out of each exercise, especially in the most complex and advanced ones.
+Certain physiological and neurological adaptations are necessary to be able to get the most out of each exercise, especially in the most complex and advanced ones.

 And guess what.